August 22-23: Decadal Survey for Solar and Space Physics (Heliophysics) 2024-2033: Kick-off Meeting (Meeting 1)

 When the Survey Committee drafts the report, the SSB conducts a thorough review process.
 Once the survey is complete, the report is delivered to sponsoring agencies and published on the National Academies’ website.

-The goal of all of the Heliophysics Division’s preparation activities is to provide information to the Decadal Survey Committee that would benefit their production of effective and implementable recommendations.
+The goal of the Heliophysics Division’s preparation activities is to provide information to the Decadal Survey Committee that would benefit their production of effective and implementable recommendations.

-NASA's Science Mission Directorate and NASEM have produced a series of webinars in preparation for the upcoming Astrophysics and Planetary Science decadal surveys.
+NASEM and NASA's Science Mission Directorate have produced a series of webinars in preparation for the upcoming Astrophysics and Planetary Science decadal surveys.
 NASA's Heliophysics Division and NASEM have plans to continue those webinars in order to help the solar and space physics community likewise prepare for the next heliophysics decadal survey.

 Topics of these webinars focused on the decadal survey process, the writing and use of decadal white papers, and the nomination and selection process for the Decadal Survey Committee.
 The topics in preparation for the solar and space physics decadal survey have not been finalized, but are likely to build off those previous webinars.